SJaffa/Jplots/paper.md

 # Acknowledgements
-This research made use of astrodendro, a Python package to compute dendrograms of Astronomical data (http://www.dendrograms.org/) and Astropy [@astropy:2013; @astropy:2019]
+This research made use of astrodendro, a Python package to compute dendrograms of Astronomical data (http://www.dendrograms.org/), Astropy [@astropy:2013; @astropy:2018] and Matplotlib [@Hunter:2007].

 # References